PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/PowerShell_scripts_mass_testing/README.md

 $ sudo apt-get install -y powershell
 ```

-Before running a ps script do this:
+Before running a ps script make it executable:
 ```
 $ chmod 755 ./exe_times_statistics_for_one_test_case_in_cwd.ps1
 ```